-What is a School or Special Client Bus Driver?
+What You Need to Know About School or Special Client Bus Driver

-A Day in the Life of a School or Special Client Bus Driver
+List of School or Special Client Bus Driver Job Duties

 - Prepare and submit reports that may include the number of passengers or trips, hours worked, mileage, fuel consumption, or fares received.